A publishing platform for women poets

 The editors’ categories on the Poethead blog are relatively new and include references to the funding and editing of women editors and translators.
 My posts and articles are about the women editors who have brought such writers as Simone Weil, Julian of Norwich, Dante and others to a contemporary audience.
 The list of women editors mentioned in the blog includes Eavan Boland, Cate Marvin, Marion Glasscoe, Dorothy L. Sayers and Joan Dargan, to name but a few.

 Poethead carries links to the Universal Declaration of Linguistic Rights and to UBUWEB, both are concerned in the issue of the poet’s voice, the dissemination of literature and in the intellectual rights of writers to the ownership of their own work.
-I like sites such as Jacket 2, Nomadics, Poetry Ireland and Guernica , and I frequently link to them.
+I like sites such as Jacket 2, Nomadics, Poetry Ireland, Guernica and Harriet and I frequently link to them.

-Copyright of individual poems published on this blog remains with the author and/or translator of the work.
-The Poethead blog uses cc-licenses to identify this blog owner’s right to ownership of the blog and to the original works published herein.
-These works include original poems, critiques, reviews and essays by C. Murray.
-Most of those CC-Licenced poems are previously published in Irish Journals or in online magazines.
+Copyright of individual poems published on this site remains with the author and/or translator of the work.
+The Poethead site uses cc-licenses to identify this owner’s right to assert ownership of the site and to her original works published therein.
+These works include original poems, critiques, reviews, and essays by C. Murray.
+Most of those CC-Licenced poems have been previously published in Irish Journals or in online magazines.

 - Preamble to The Pledge (Fired!
 Irish Women Poets and the Canon)